NewbProgrammer101/dotfiles/README.md

 # dotfiles
-These make me happy.
+These keep me happy.
 Hope they inspire.